kyma-project/kyma/docs/backup/docs/03-03-restore-backup.md

     includeClusterResources: true
 ```

-To trigger the restore process, create the resource in Kubernetes:
+To trigger the restore process, run this command:

 ```$ kubectl apply -f <filename>```